-Airbnb is one of my favorite examples of customer-centric disruption.
+Airbnb customer experience is truly something different.
+The brand is one of my favorite examples of customer-centric disruption.
 They’ve gotten it right, and the proof is in the pudding.
 Airbnb has doubled in size every year since 2014, and taken the travel industry by storm – all without owning a single property.

 What is their secret to success?
 In August 2017, I had the opportunity to speak with Desirree Madison-Biggs, their head of CX Design and Improvement Programs.
 In addition to recording an interview, Desirree also gave me a tour of their headquarters in San Francisco, California.